1) EXPLORE YOUR PROGRAM OPTIONS

 Business Students

-Natalie Cartwright is your main contact for Business coursework while abroad.
-Connect with her as you’re working on the Transfer Credit Form before you depart.
-She will inform you of the process for transferring Business credits back to CSU.
-Make an appointment with Natalie Cartwright by emailing your availability for the next week to [email protected].
+Natalie Cartwright and Emily Christian are your main contacts for Business coursework while abroad.
+Connect with them as you’re working on the Transfer Credit Form and before you depart.
+Natalie and Emily will inform you of the process for transferring Business credits back to CSU and help ensure you are staying on track for your major/minor and graduation.

 For identity-based resources related to going abroad, please visit: